Ilsetraut Hadot

-Ilsetraut Hadot (born 20 December 1928 in Berlin), is a philosopher and historian of philosophy who specialised in Stoicism, Neoplatonism and more generally in Ancient Philosophy.
+Ilsetraut Hadot (/fr/; Ludolff; 20 December 1928 – 13 April 2026) was a German-born French historian of philosophy who specialised in Stoicism, Neoplatonism, and more generally in ancient philosophy.

-Biography
+Life and career

+Ilsetraut Hadot was born in Berlin, Germany, on 20 December 1928.

 In 1978, Hadot won the Victor Cousin prize of the Académie française for her work The problem of Alexandrian Neoplatonism.
 Hierocles and Simplicius.
 In 2015, she received the François-Millepierres prize by the Académie for her work Seneca.
 Spiritual Direction and Practice of Philosophy.

 In 1966, she graduated the Dr. Phil. at the Free University of Berlin about Seneca and Spiritual Direction in Antiquity.
 She defended her State thesis in 1977, a Doctor of Arts at Paris-Sorbonne University (Paris IV).

 She met Pierre Hadot during a symposium in Cologne in 1962 and they married in Berlin in 1966.
-He is also a specialist of Ancient Philosophy.
+He was also a specialist in ancient philosophy.
 Together, they wrote Learn to Philosophize in Antiquity, in 2004.

+Hadot died on 13 April 2026, at the age of 97.

-Research works
+Research

-Ilsetraut Hadot is a classical philologist and a specialist about Ancient Philosophy.
-She has written about Seneca, the history of education in Antiquity and Neoplatonism.
-She has edited, commentated and translated the commentary of Simplicius, a Neoplatonist philosopher, about the Enchiridion of Epictetus.
+Hadot was a classical philologist and a specialist in ancient philosophy.
+She wrote about Seneca, the history of education in antiquity and Neoplatonism.
+Hadot edited, commentated and translated the commentary of Simplicius (a Neoplatonic philosopher) on the Enchiridion of Epictetus.